 "Jack, mainly.
 You should see him with ice cream.
 And pie.
 Oh, and when he gets the two together..."

 Sam and Spike ambled casually down the road towards the ice cream bar, just talking about anything that ran through their minds.
 Spike was glad that he hadn't yet spouted a poem.

 "Major?
 Major Carter!" called a voice from across the street.
 Sam tensed, turning to look.
 It was Riley, casually dressed, with two other men of similar appearance flanking him.
 The civilian look was rather spoiled by what were clearly guns of some kind wrapped in coats.
-No wonder Hammond disapproved - this seemed like a poorly run shambles of an operation.
-Spike tensed too, and Sam wondered why, before remembering that he had been experiment on by people like Riley.
+No wonder Hammond disapproved - this seemed like a poorly-run shambles of an operation.
+Spike tensed too, and Sam wondered why, before remembering that he had been experimented on by people like Riley.
 Perhaps by Riley himself.

 "Lieutenant Finn." she said blandly, aware of Spike readying himself for some kind of assault next to her.

 "Where are you going, Major?
 Have you found Willow yet?"
 Riley asked eagerly, apparently not having noticed Spike - which was odd, given that his peroxide blond hair seemed to glow in the dark.
 Sam felt Spike stiffen, and spin round to stare at her.
 Her heart sank.